satellitemedia/thagomizer/README.md

 and this will prevent any Node.js command from working.
 A quick workaround is to run the following:

     $ sudo ln -s `which nodejs` /usr/bin/node

+**On Amazon / Redhat Linux derivatives:**

+    $ sudo yum install httpd-tools

+Then find some way to put a recent enough version of nodejs on there (6+)

+    $ sudo curl --silent --location https://rpm.nodesource.com/setup_6.x | bash -

 Installation
 ------------